the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-tech.md

 The flexibility of hybrid formats recognizes the barriers faced by many people with lived experience.
 Providing a virtual option can overcome any physical resource barriers presented by in-person only events.
-This flexibility also accommodates the diverse schedules and responsibilities of all attendees, and ensures the event's availability to people with various lived experiences.
+This flexibility also accommodates the diverse schedules and responsibilities of potential attendees, and takes steps to acknowledge any additional scheduling challenges that may be faced by people with lived experiences.

 Although planning and hosting hybrid events often requires more resources to be successful, by making your event hybrid you can better prioritize accessibility practices and the inclusion of attendees with lived experience.
 This empowers a wide range of participants to contribute and benefit from your event's content and community.